apache/datafusion-ray/README.md

 ## Limitations

-- Requires a shared file system currently
+- Requires a shared file system currently.
+Check details [here](./docs/README.md#distributed-shuffle).

 ## Performance

-This chart shows the performance of RaySQL compared to Apache Spark for [SQLBench-H](https://sqlbenchmarks.io/sqlbench-h/) at a very small data set (10GB), running on a desktop (Threadripper with 24 physical cores).
-Both RaySQL and Spark are configured with 24 executors.
+This chart shows the performance of DataFusion Ray compared to Apache Spark for [SQLBench-H](https://sqlbenchmarks.io/sqlbench-h/) at a very small data set (10GB), running on a desktop (Threadripper with 24 physical cores).
+Both DataFusion Ray and Spark are configured with 24 executors.

 ### Overall Time

-RaySQL is ~1.9x faster overall for this scale factor and environment with disk-based shuffle.
+DataFusion Ray is ~1.9x faster overall for this scale factor and environment with disk-based shuffle.

 ![SQLBench-H Total](./docs/sqlbench-h-total.png)

 ### Per Query Time

-Spark is much faster on some queries, likely due to broadcast exchanges, which RaySQL hasn't implemented yet.
+Spark is much faster on some queries, likely due to broadcast exchanges, which DataFusion Ray hasn't implemented yet.

 ![SQLBench-H Per Query](./docs/sqlbench-h-per-query.png)

 ### Performance Plan

-I'm planning on experimenting with the following changes to improve performance:
+Plans on experimenting with the following changes to improve performance:

 - Make better use of Ray futures to run more tasks in parallel
 - Use Ray object store for shuffle data transfer to reduce disk I/O cost